oceanprotocol/docs/content/tutorials/react-setup.md

 ![React App 02](images/react-app-02.png)
 ![React App 03](images/react-app-03.png)

+Note: If you see an error like `inpage.js:1 MetaMask - RPC Error: Internal JSON-RPC error.` in your `console.log`, don't worry about it.
+It's a MetaMask thing.

 ## Create Ocean instance

-Now that we are successfully connected with Web3, we can setup our Ocean instance.
+Now that we are successfully connected with Web3, we can set up our Ocean instance.

 At the beginning of your component, create a new Ocean instance with all configuration within the `componentDidMount` lifecycle method.
 All Ocean Protocol operations can be executed from this Ocean instance.